tkocou/ComfyUI-Linux-Install/README.md

 By using the **comfy-webui.sh** script to start the ComfyUI AI, your copy of ComfyUI will be automatically updated to the latest version of ComfyUI.

+Older non-SDXL models can still be used.
+Copy those models into the _ComfyUI/models/checkpoints_ directory.